poonamveeral/CSCI_3410Test/notes/lectures_notes.md

     Question -.#
     ~

-        The authors of this program believe that the top-secret title of the next disk by a secret group will not be accessible to the user of this program, because its price is set to `NULL`{.sqlmysql} in the `DISK`{.sqlmysql} table.
+        The authors of this program believe that the top-secret title of the next disk by a secret group will not be accessible to the user of this program, because its price is set to `NULL` in the `DISK` table.
         Prove them wrong.

     Question -.#